<tc>Mulching - save water and promote growth</tc>

 Heu

-To use hay, I recommend moistening the material and then letting it dry out again after 7 days of constant moisture.
-This way, the hay seeds can be sterilized to avoid additional weed pressure.
+To use hay, I recommend moistening the material and allowing it to dry out again after 7 days of continuous moisture.
+This allows the hay seeds to be sterilized to prevent additional weed pressure.

-Grass clippings have a fine structure and are ideal for spreading because they are easy to spread, have a high nitrogen content and cover the soil.
-Perfect for composting.
-In addition to the advantages, grass clippings tend to form mold in damp environments and can impair the oxygen supply in the soil.
+Grass clippings are finely textured and ideal for composting due to their high nitrogen content and ease of spreading, as well as their ability to cover the soil.
+They are perfect for composting.
+Besides these advantages, grass clippings are prone to mold growth in humid environments and can impair the oxygen supply to the soil.

 Rasenschnitt_-_Mulchen_-_Lawn_clippings_-_mulching_-_www